hydpy-dev/hydpy/hydpy/docs/rst/quickstart.rst

 >>> hp.prepare_everything()

-The catchment outlet of the :ref:`HydPy-H-Lahn` example project is named "l" .
+The catchment outlet of the :ref:`HydPy-H-Lahn` example project is named `lahn_kalk`.
 The following example demonstrates how to query the discharge values simulated for this
 outlet:

 >>> from hydpy import print_vector